Bloodies/Services/README.md

 # Services

-Repository with templates of various services for use
+Repository with docker templates of various services for use